recommenders-team/recommenders/README.md

 This repository provides examples and best practices for building recommendation systems, provided as Jupyter notebooks.
 The examples detail our learning to illustrate four key tasks:
 1. Preparing and loading data for each recommender algorithm.
-2. Using different algorithms such as Smart Adaptative Recommendation (SAR), Alternating Least Square (ALS), etc., for building recommender models.
+2. Using different algorithms such as Smart Adaptive Recommendation (SAR), Alternating Least Square (ALS), etc., for building recommender models.
 3. Evaluating algorithms with offline metrics.
 4. Operationalizing models in a production environment.
 The examples work across Python + CPU and PySpark environments, and contain guidance as to which algorithm to run in which environment based on scale and other requirements.